Skip to content

 Can Pre-Existing Conditions Ever Be Covered?

-While no pet insurance fully covers pre-existing conditions, some may offer limited coverage for treatable conditions after a waiting period.
+Although pet insurance policies typically do not provide coverage for pre-existing conditions, certain plans may offer partial or restricted coverage for manageable or treatable conditions following a designated waiting period.

 Pet Insurance Coverage